sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 to Kālidāsa and the priority of the latter to the former.
 We need only add the evidence of style to demarcate between the two authors.
 As'vaghoṣa is doubtless simple and practically shorn of artificiality in style.
-But while he would freely employ like Bhaṭṭi alliteration and verbs in **लुङ्, लिट्** and desiderative, [Kálidása](# "Vide Cantos I, II, IV and V.") is sparse in his use of these little tricks and gives no evidence of deflecting the spontaneous flow of his style in such forced channels.
+But while he would freely employ like Bhaṭṭi alliteration and verbs in **लुङ्, लिट्** and desiderative, Kálidása[^35] is sparse in his use of these little tricks and gives no evidence of deflecting the spontaneous flow of his style in such forced channels.

+[^35]: "Vide Cantos I, II, IV and V."

 **Puṣply)amitra, Agnimitra and Vasumitra.**

  In *Ma'la'*, mention is made of historical persons such as Puṣpamitra, Agnimitra, and Vasumitra.
-In 185, B. C. Puṣpamitra, the General of the [Maurya Kings](# "Cf. 'मोर्यसचिवं विमुञ्चति' &c.—Málá.
-1.7.") slew his master Brihadratha, usurped his throne and founded what is known as the Sunga dynasty which lasted till 73.
+In 185, B. C. Puṣpamitra, the General of the Maurya Kings[^36] slew his master Brihadratha, usurped his throne and founded what is known as the Sunga dynasty which lasted till 73.
 B. C. He was a great ruler, conquered several countries and had a tough struggle with the Greeks under Menander.
-His son Angnimitra was made the Governor of Vidis'ā, [capital of **दशार्ण**](# "The modern Bhilsa in Scindhia's territory; MD.
-24, 25.")
-Puṣpamitra performed the famous horse-sacrifice (**अश्वमेध**) and the duty of guarding the horse was entrusted to Agnimitra's son, who discharged it successfully and well by vanquishing certain Yavana troops who had ventured to challenge him.
+His son Angnimitra was made the Governor of Vidis'ā, capital of **दशार्ण**[^37] Puṣpamitra performed the famous horse-sacrifice (**अश्वमेध**) and the duty of guarding the horse was entrusted to Agnimitra's son, who discharged it successfully and well by vanquishing certain Yavana troops who had ventured to challenge him.
 "The performance of the solemn rite probably was witnessed", says Dr. Smith, "by the celebrated grammarian Patañjali, who alludes to the event in terms which imply that it occurred in his time."
 From the mention of these persons and the close resemblance of the above facts with the horse-sacrifice of Dilīpa and the conquests of Raghu, one would like to believe that Kālidāsa was contemporary of those persons.
 From the peculiar form of the *Bharata-va'kya* of the *Ma'la'*¹, the learned Commentator Kiṭayavema opines that the play was written and staged during the reign of the King Agnimitra or, in other words

+[^36]: "Cf. 'मोर्यसचिवं विमुञ्चति' &c.—Málá.
+1.7."

+[^37]: "The modern Bhilsa in Scindhia's territory; MD.
+24, 25."

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_